zachjonesnoel/zachjonesnoel-landing-page/README.md

 ### zachjonesnoel landing page

-Built with NextJS, Tailwind and hosted on AWS Amplify
+Built with NextJS, Tailwind and hosted on AWS Amplify with custom domain